mlavi/hugo/content/post/git-for-operators.md

   - 2018-08-21: [weave.works/blog/what-is-gitops-really](https://www.weave.works/blog/what-is-gitops-really)

 # Learn Git Safely
-1. Work locally until comfortable with the basics #failfastfixfast
+1. Work locally until comfortable with the basics. #failfastfixfast
   - git status and git log are your friends and provide sanity checks
   - I use status frequently: `alias gits='git status --short --branch && echo'` and I've adjusted my shell prompt to reflect it as well!